 before the judgment seat of Christ,

 The “judgment seat” here is the bema seat.
 The Greek uses this word as a place of judgment for victorious athletes; this is where they received their crowns.
 Romans 14:10 uses this term as a place of reward (Ro 14:10).
-This is the time when Christians give their efficiency report to the Lord for everything they have done in our lives.
+This is the time when Christians will give their efficiency report to the Lord for everything they have done in their lives.

 The judgment systems of mankind do not ultimately matter, nor even does the court of public opinion of any concern.
 It is Christ’s judgment that conclusively matters.